Last updated on November 26th, 2023 at 11:39 pm

 - Fill cell trays or open trays full of soilless medium.

 - Place one or two seeds in each cell.
-If planting in an open tray, sprinkle the seeds on the surface of the medium in the tray.
+If planting in an open tray, sprinkle the seeds on the surface of the soil.

 - Cover with more of the same medium.
-You can also use vermiculite to cover the seeds.
+You can also use vermiculite.

 - Place on heat mat until germination occurs.